silvaby/Books/README.md

 5. Run the project using the `Books.xcworkspace` file in Books folder.
 6. Select a simulator iOS device or connect iOS device.
 7. Push "RUN" button.
 Wait for the app to load in the simulator or device.
+8. Push "Sign in" button.
+Please log in to your Google Account.
+If you need to log out, click "Cancel" button on the "Main" screen.
-8. Enter a book title in the search bar.
+9. Enter a book title in the search bar.
 Cyrillic available.
-9. Enjoy!
+10. Enjoy!
 You will see the first 40 books (book title, authors, count of pages and picture of a book cover). 📚
-10. You can enter a book title again.
+11. You can enter a book title again.